vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 The `onFiltersChange` callback is called whenever a widget inside the DashboardView requests that the filters be changed (this can happen in case the user opens a KPI Alert which was created using a different filters than those currently used and wishes to use the filters that were active when the KPI Alert was created).

 The `onDrill` callback can be used to detect and react to any drill events happening inside the DashboardView.

+The `useDashboardPdfExporter` hook can be used to perform an export of a given dashboard to PDF see TODO link to examples (note that this will not reflect any [customizations](#customizations) you may have made).

 There is also an example of how to emulate edit mode in [Embed a Dashboard Created in KPI Dashboards](30_tips__embed_dashboard.md#edit-mode).